Share this story!

 When it comes to the price of sash windows, there are numerous factors that determine the final cost, including size and optional window features.

-How Much Do Sash Windows Cost?
+How Much Are Sash Windows?

-The cost of installing new sash windows in an existing home or a traditional-style self-build will typically be higher than having casements installed, but the extra expense for added character or a realistic recreation is typically justified.
+The cost of installing new uPVC sash windows in an existing home or a traditional-style self-build will typically be higher than having casements installed, but the extra expense for added character or a realistic recreation is typically justified.

 Depending on the company you select to buy your windows from and any extra costs you might incur because of customisation or size, these costs could become much higher.

-Why Is There a Difference Between uPVC and TImber Sash Window Prices?
+Why Is There a Difference Between uPVC and Timber Sash Window Prices?

 Both types of sash window materials have advantages and disadvantages, but in general, homeowners will choose uPVC because it is more practical, requires less upkeep, and never needs to be repainted.